Administrative Leadership Organizational Structure

 Executive Assistant to the President

-In addition to the President’s Cabinet, others assist the Cabinet in setting the strategic direction for various areas of the College.
-(Click on titles below to view the organizational charts for the remaining areas of the College.)
+In addition to the President’s Cabinet and President’s Office, Deans and Associate Deans assist the President in setting the College’s strategic direction.
+(Click on titles below to view the organizational charts for the remaining areas.)

 Associate Dean of Liberal Arts

-(See Interim Dean of Liberal Arts and General Education above)
+(See Dean of Liberal Arts and General Education Organizational Chart above)

 Associate Dean of Career and Technical Education

-(See Interim Dean of Career and Technical Education and Business Partnerships above)
+(See Dean of Career and Technical Education and Foundation Director Organizational Chart above)

 Shared governance is recognized as a significant and necessary part of RCTC’s operation.
 The following are established by bargaining contracts or policy to ensure shared governance.